 PBE Games : Ground Rules

 Ground Rules is a terrain generator for RPG hex maps.
-It creates hex by hex descriptions of hexes that include terrain, roads, rivers, settlements, and encounter sites.
+It creates area by area descriptions of hexes that include terrain, roads, rivers, settlements, and encounter sites.
 Ground Rules can be used to run a sandbox-style hex-crawl campaign, inspire campaign maps, or for solo play.
-Ground Rules assumes a fairly small hex size, five miles per hex is ideal.
+Ground Rules assumes a fairly small hex size, the classic six mile hex is ideal.

 The most important rule: random systems are never perfect, especially when it comes to generating things like roads and rivers.
 Your judgement should always prevail over the dice.
 If you don't like a roll, ignore it or generate a new result.